The-Fourth-Wall/EmeraldsAutomations/README.md

 # cAutomations
- Automation inclues and scripts in C for other libraries
+ Library for headers and small automations and scripts for other libaries.